 Comscore is a company that tracks how people use the internet.
 Similar to how there are "TV ratings" that track how many people watch a TV show, Comscore tracks how many and what kind of people visit different sites.
-Advertisers use Comscore ratings to figure out which sites they want to advertise on to reach their goals.
+Advertisers use Comscore rankings to figure out which avenues they want to focus on to reach their goals.

 What is a Traffic Assignment Letter (TAL)?

 A Traffic Assignment Letter (TAL) tells Comscore to include your traffic in the AdThrive group of publishers.
 This makes your site more visible to advertisers and helps our sales team secure the best deals for everyone in the AdThrive community!

 You likely filled out your form right before having your AdThrive ads installed, but if you're unsure feel free to reach out to our team to find out.

 Does assigning my TAL to AdThrive keep me from getting credit for my traffic?

 No!
 (This is a common confusion.)
 When you assign your traffic in Comscore, you still retain all the rights to your own data.
 Assigning the TAL to AdThrive allows us to include you in negotiations with potential advertisers.
 Realistically, only the very largest sites on the web are big enough to get that kind of individual attention from advertisers, which why it benefits you to assign your TAL to a group that can help you get exposure with advertisers.